javerinetan/javerinetan/README.md

 # 💫 About Me:
-👩‍🎓I am currently studying at Nanyang Polytechnic, Applied AI and Analytics.<br>📱I love watching sci-fi shows<br>🫶I would love to collaborate with anyone
+👩‍🎓I am currently studying at SMU.<br>📱I love watching sci-fi shows<br>🫶I would love to collaborate with anyone

 ## 🌐 Socials: